 - A cumulative grade point average (CGPA) of 2.75 at the time of application.
 For transfer students, a CGPA will be determined from course work accepted in transfer, which must be a minimum of 2.75 for consideration.

-- Maintenance of a minimum CGPA of 2.75 from Rockford College at the end of the semester in which application is submitted.
+- Maintenance of a minimum CGPA of 2.75 from Rockford University at the end of the semester in which application is submitted.

 - Achieve any "C” grade in each of the required natural and social science support courses (see list of required supporting courses).
 A student who receives a grade lower than a C- in any required natural and social science support course may repeat the course and have the repeated course grade counted toward the CGPA.
 Only one of the required natural and social science support courses may be repeated.
 If a student receives a grade lower than a C- grade in more than one of the required natural and social science support courses, they will not be considered for admission to the major.
 All students must inform the Registrar’s Office when they are repeating classes.

-- Science courses older than five years will not be considered as equivalent to Rockford College courses.
+- Science courses older than five years will not be considered as equivalent to Rockford University courses.

 - Students who are granted medical withdrawals and medical incompletes in required natural and social science support courses have a maximum of two times to achieve a passing grade of "C-" or better.
 For example, a student enrolls in Biology 209 and receives a medical incomplete.
 That student then makes arrangements with the instructor to repeat Biology 209 the next time it is offered.
 The student fails to achieve a passing grade and then withdraws from the course with a "MW” (medical withdrawal).
 The student repeats Biology 209 again and then receives a passing grade.
 The student (who has essentially attempted the same course three times) may not be considered for admission into the nursing program.